being-invincible/terraform-intro/readme.md

 Feel free to use this code to create/destroy a GCP bucket with Terraform, a really powerful way to do it.
 Also learn more about it using the resources below.

 ## Extras
-If possible try variables in terraform.
-Create a variable to pass the dataset name to the main.tf file.
+If possible try variables in Terraform.
+Create a few variables inside variable.tf to pass the dataset name to the main.tf file.
+After defining them, you can just call them in your main.tf file using var.<variale_name> cmd.

 ```tf
 variable "location" {